The Chemistry of Unicellular Green Algae (Chlamydomonas reinhardtii)

 Oxidative stress response and autophagy

 Another important aspect of maintaining homeostasis in cells is avoiding oxidative stress: a phenomenon that emerges from an imbalance between the formation of free radicals and the ability of the cell to clear them.
-An example would be a reactive oxygen species (ROS) produced as a product of metabolism by an aerobic photosynthetic organism like Chlamydomonas, which could damage the cell membrane through lipid peroxidation and could strengthen toxins (Ma et al, 2020).
+An example would be a reactive oxygen species (ROS) produced as a product of metabolism by an aerobic photosynthetic organism like Chlamydomonas, which could damage the cell membrane through lipid peroxidation and could strengthen (Ma et al, 2020).
 Therefore, to combat the inevitable threats posed by an abundance of ROS, Chlamydomonas cells have an antioxidant system designed to cope with this oxidative stress.

 Enzymes in Chlamydomonas reinhardtii serve generally as the most immediate responders to oxidative stress.
 One such enzyme is the glutathione peroxidase enzyme (GPX), which catalyses the detoxification of organic peroxides with the protein thioredoxin as an electron donor (Ma et al, 2020).
 Studies have highlighted the crucial presence of GPX by removing this enzyme from Chlamydomonas and subjecting the cells to oxidative stress, and those lacking this enzyme suffered ROS levels that were three times higher (Ma et al, 2020).
 Ultimately, Chlamydomonas can effectively moderate the expression and activity of these enzymes to ensure an efficient detoxification process.